-- (a) 3.75% of the officer's hourly rate of salary for each hour restricted Monday to Friday; - (b) 5% of the officer's hourly rate of salary for each hour restricted Saturday and Sunday; and - (c) 7.5% of the officer's hourly rate of salary for each hour restricted on public holidays.

-26.7 Salary rate
+- (a) 3.75% of the officer's hourly rate of salary for each hour restricted Monday to Friday; - (b) 5% of the officer's hourly rate of salary for each hour restricted Saturday and Sunday; and - (c) 7.5% of the officer's hourly rate of salary for each hour restricted on public holidays. - 26.7 Salary rate

-An officer's salary for the purpose of calculation of the allowance under clauses 26.5 and 26.6 will include enhanced responsibilities allowance and AAHL site allowance.
+An officer's salary for the purpose of calculation of the allowance under clauses 26.5 and 26.6 will include ERA and ACDP site allowance.